 What the SAT actually measures:

-The College Board’s own framework states that the SAT Reading and Writing section measures comprehension, vocabulary, analysis, synthesis, and reasoning skills needed to understand high-utility language in context, evaluate texts rhetorically, and make connections between topically related texts.
-That is a precise description of what BTT trains in every session.
+The College Board’s SAT framework states that the Reading and Writing section measures comprehension, vocabulary, analysis, synthesis, and reasoning skills needed to understand high-utility language in context, evaluate texts rhetorically, and make connections between related texts.
+Those are the same categories of skill BTT practices repeatedly: close reading, vocabulary-in-context, rhetorical analysis, synthesis, and evidence-based reasoning.What the ACT Science section rewards:

 What BTT Builds.
 Where That Leads.